Jistoper/se-culticademy/README.md

 4. Raffi Naufal - [@RaffiN2002](https://github.com/RaffiN2002)
 5. Muhammad Rizqi - [@wisp100](https://github.com/wisp100)

 ## Code of Conduct

 This project is used for learning purposes.
 This project is part of a campus assignment and is under development by the culticademy group.
 Personal use is permitted for learning purposes.
-Commercial use of this source code is not permitted.
+Trademark use of this source code is prohibited.

 ## License